tnichols217/notes/Chem 111/1 - Intro.md

 ## X-ray Spectroscopy
 See the electronic structure of molecules by using X-rays.
-It can measure where and
+It can measure where electrons are and move to when excited.